Skip to content

 Regarding #1, demand-paging is basically only mapping pages to a process’ page table when they are actually touched.
 See TLDP’s documentation memory management.
 Specifically 3.1, 3.1.1, 3.1.2, 3.2, 3.4, 3.6, 3.8.

 Now, this means that the system is allowed to overcommit memory resources.
-This allows the system to maintain a high level of multiprogramming since it is playing the odds that not all of the programs will actually use all of the memory they have requested.
-This is a logical approach to resource management and has been applied to many areas of computing, especially networking (i.e., a switch with 48-1Gb port and a 10Gb uplink.
+This allows the system to maintain a high level of multiprogramming since it is playing the odds that not all programs will use all of the requested memory.
+This is a logical approach to resource management and has been applied to many areas of computing, especially networking (i.e., a switch with 48-1Gb ports and a 10Gb uplink.
 This is overcommitted 4.8 to 1.)

-There are a couple of values in the Linux system that manage memory overcommit.
+A couple of values in the Linux system manage memory overcommit.
 There are noted here.

 root@student-vm:~# cat /proc/sys/vm/overcommit_memory